What is Valenciano & Where is the Language spoken?

 If you're thinking about visiting a part of Spain where the Valencian language is spoken, it is a great idea to do your research about the official local language before you go.

-Let’s dive right into our ultimate Valencian language guide.
+Let’s dive right into our ultimate Valenciano guide.

 Valenciano: An Introduction

-The first thing you need to know about the Valencian language is that it is not a dialect of Spanish.
+The first thing you need to know about Valenciano is that it is not a dialect of Spanish.
 Spain is home to several Castilian dialects and regional languages, and Valenciano falls into the latter category.

-The Valencian language is the traditional and historical name in the Valencian Community (Comunitat Valenciana) and el Carche, Murcia, for this official regional language.
+The Valencian language is the traditional and historical name for this official regional language in the Valencian Community (Comunitat Valenciana) el Carche, and Murcia.

 In other parts of Spain, this language is referred to as Catalan.
 The vast majority of Spanish and Valencian language/Catalan speakers agree that the two names can be used interchangeably when referring to this regional language.